 This course will explore, through reading, discussion, and direct engagement, an issue associated with sustainability, such as energy, food production, land management, and environmental justice.
 Using a case study approach to analyzing sustainability initiatives in the local area, students will explore—and eventually practice—the process of advancing a project from inception to launch.
 This class will involve team-based research projects focused on identifying and analyzing solutions to real sustainability challenges confronted by government, business, or individuals.
 The course will emphasize training in critical leadership skills, including project management, team building and team leading, persuasive communication, networking, fundraising, conflict resolution, understanding diverse communication styles, human-centered design, and emotional intelligence.
 Much of your work in this course will take place within small (3-5 students) research teams.
 Instructor: Steve Trombulak.
 Credit: 1 Unit (3 semester-hours).

 Manifesting solutions to environmental challenges requires a deep understanding of “place,” by which we mean a sense of the history, culture, economy, and ecology of a location.
 Facing environmental challenges cannot be divorced from understanding either the people or the ecological realities of the location where the challenge is situated or from where the solution is to emerge.
-This is true everywhere, but it is best understood by focusing on a single place.
-This course will explore a specific place through both ecological and cultural narratives (in other words, through geography, history, biology, literature, geology, and political science) to understand how this place came to be in the condition it is today and how to improve conditions for both itself and the human communities associated with it.
+This is best understood by focusing first on a single place, and then examining that place in its global context.
+This course will explore a specific place through both ecological and cultural narratives (in other words, through geography, history, biology, literature, geology, and political science) to understand how this place came to be in the condition it is today; its global connections on multiple temporal and spatial scales; and how to improve conditions for both itself and the human communities associated with it.
 This course will involve use of the college’s science research facilities, GIS technology, and interviews with numerous people involved in the use and management of the selected location.
 Instructors: Holly Peterson and Joseph Witt.
 Credit: 1 Unit (3 semester-hours).